nickzombolas/SongBook/README.md

 The app is written using the MERN stack (MongoDB, Express, React, Node.js), with frontend state management implemented with Redux.
 The goal was to learn how to build and maintain a database with MongoDB, and build a web application to interface with it.
 As I am more interested in backend development, the focus of the project was more about designing the server and database rather than frontend styling.

+To interact with the database, a user must make an account.
+On account creation, a token (JSON Web Token) is created for user authentication, and the user's information is stored in the database.
+Password hashing is done using bcrypt.
+Once logged in, the user can access protected routes such as querying the database.
+The user can add as many songs as they like to their three lists: "Want to Learn", "Learning", or "Learned".
+Users can promote these songs to the "Learned" section as they practice and get better, developing a list of songs they can share with anybody interested in hearing them play.